brianshumate/katacoda-scenarios/vault-telemetry-splunk/01-start-containers.md

 Finally, if everything appears to be okay, apply the plan from the file.

-> **NOTE: The apply process will require a few minutes time to complete.** After you apply the plan, it would be a great moment to grab a fresh beverage or take a short break.
+> **NOTE: The apply process will require about 3 minutes time to complete.** The time after you apply the plan would be a great moment to grab a fresh beverage or take a short break.

 ```
 terraform apply vault-metrics-lab.plan